WebAssembly/design/AstSemantics.md

 Floating point arithmetic follows the IEEE 754 standard and unless otherwise specified uses the round-to-nearest ties-to-even mode.

+Some operations may *trap* under some conditions, as noted below.
+In v.1, trapping means that execution in the WebAssembly module is terminated and abnormal termination is reported to the outside environment.
+In a browser environment, this would translate into a JS exception being thrown.
+If developer tools are active, attaching a debugger before the termination would be sensible.

 ## Addressing local variables

 All local variables occupy a single index space local to the function.